Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the United States purchases at least part of Greenland from Denmark before January 20, 2029.
-If this purchase does not occur by the specified deadline, the market resolves to "No".
-The outcome will be verified using The New York Times, and the market will close early if the event occurs.
+The market resolves to "Yes" if the United States purchases at least part of Greenland from Denmark before January 20, 2029.
+Otherwise, the market resolves to "No." The outcome is verified by The New York Times.
+The market will close early if the event occurs; otherwise, it closes by January 20, 2029, at 10:00 AM EST.

 Available Contracts